rubocop/rubocop/manual/development.md

 ```

 It matches because the root is a `send` type.
 Now lets match it deeply using
-parens to define details for sub-nodes.
+parentheses to define details for sub-nodes.
 If you don't care about what an internal
 node is, you can use `...` to skip it and just consider " a node".

 ```ruby